Retail buyer

 Employers

-All retailers and manufacturers employ people that are responsible for buying.
+All types of retailer and manufacturer employ people who are responsible for buying.
 Typical employers include:

 - general discounters